CDLUC3/ezid/doc/resolver_dev.md

 Since the extra characters `Extra?portion=hello` are not part of the identifier and so form the suffix for the pass-through.

+### Provided identifier is shorter than any matching EZID identifier

+A search across NAANs, super-shoulders, and shoulders is performed, and the longest match The longest matching NAAN, super-shoulder, or shoulder

-## Inflection
+## Inflection or Introspection

 The service supports inflection to provide metadata about the identifier or portion thereof.
+A request for identifier metadata may be invoked by several mechanisms:

+1. Two question characters (i.e. `??`) appended to the request
+2. Appending `?info` to the request
-Inflection is invoked by appending `?info` or two question characters (i.e. `??`) in a request to the resolver url.
+3. Specifying an `Accept` header of is invoked by appending `?info` or two question characters (i.e. `??`) in a request to the resolver url.
 The response is the same as a request to the `/id/` endpoint of the EZID service.
 Inflection is supported for both ARK and DOI identifiers registered through EZID.

 ## Content negotiation

-The EZID service is currently agnostic with respect to content negotiation requests since there is no distinction recorded in EZID for target urls and content type.
+The EZID service is currently agnostic with respect to content negotiation of `resolve` requests since there is no distinction recorded in EZID for target urls and content type.
 Such capability may be offered by the resolved target.

+Content negotiation of

 ## Resolution technical description